Brewster High School (Brewster, New York): Marching Band

 The band has performed at many high-profile events, including a wedding proposal on the USS Intrepid (CV-11) in New York City (see:Intrepid Sea, Air & Space Museum).
-Each year the band performs at the New York City Saint Patrick's Day Parade (since 2008), and Brewster's Memorial Day parade.
-The period between band camp in August till Thanksgiving is referred to as the "Football Season", when the band performs their half time show during the home games for football.
-The later period between the end of winter break (end of February) and June is referred to as the "Marching Season".
+Since 2008, the band performs at the New York City Saint Patrick's Day Parade each year, and Brewster's Memorial Day parade.
+The period between Band Camp in August until Thanksgiving is referred to as the "Football Season", when the band performs their half-time show during the high school's football home games.
+The later period between the end of winter break at the end of February and June is referred to as "Marching Season".

-The band has performed at many events including:
+The band has performed at many events, including: